 Is a default folder in every group and it is also a verb that describes a feature of the system.
-It is created by the system when the group is created.
+The folder is created by the system when the group is created.
 How the feature works is easier to understand with some background.

-The fundamental concept of PageSeeder's XLink architecture is that documents, fragments, sections, comments, tasks are created, then edited by members.
+The fundamental concept of PageSeeder’s XLink architecture is that documents, fragments, sections, comments, tasks, xrefs, memberships and groups are created, then edited by members.
 Both the current and historical information is linked together in one or more groups.
 By definition, all PageSeeder artifacts have dependencies.

-The role of the archive is so that PageSeeder can filter documents out of the user interface but still preserve the integrity of the link data.
+PageSeeder documents represent the intersection of content, members and time.
+Because deleting documents breaks these connections, the purpose of the archive is to preserve the relationships.
 PageSeeder places an archived document in the archive folder, then in a subfolder for the current year and month.
 A reference to an archived PageSeeder document appears like the following:

 and reverse links are displayed like this: